-Rye Beach has fresh and tidal wetlands which require development constraints to protect the ecosystem, flood control and the quality of the area water.
-The area is no longer used for agriculture.
+Rye Beach has fresh and tidal wetlands which require development constraints to protect the ecosystem, the quality of the area water and control flooding.
+The Precinct is no longer used for agriculture.
 Eighty percent of the land in Rye Beach is considered unsuitable for development.
 In a land use study conducted in 1986 by the Thoresen Group, it was determined that 45.9 percent of the land in Rye Beach was occupied by single family residences.
 Most of the rest, a combined 42.6 percent, is open space and recreational.